rubythonode/vector-tiles/specification/index.md

 layout: specification
 permalink: /specification/
 options: full
-description: A specification for encoding tiled vector data.
+description: A guide to encoding tiled vector data with the Mapbox Vector Tile Specification.
 ---